 If you’re looking for something truly unique and memorable for the people on your list, Fairfax County’s small businesses have it.
-There are a variety of cool gift shops and unique gift shops with one of a kind gifts and even things to treat yourself.
-When you shop local on November 26th or some other time, the venues below will not only yield great gifts but give you something new to discover in the process!
+There are a variety of cool gift shops and unique gift shops with one-of-a-kind gifts and even things to treat yourself.
+When you shop local on Saturday, November 25, or some other time, the venues below will not only yield great gifts but also give you something new to discover in the process!

 Visit Local Gift Shops on Small Business Saturday

 Each year, two days after Thanksgiving, communities across the nation host Small Business Saturday, celebrating and supporting neighborhood businesses.
 In Fairfax County, however, your Small Business Saturday is super-sized with unique gift shops from iconic museum shops and interesting destinations across the destination.
 Where else would you find freeze-dried astronaut treats, one-of-a-kind fine local art, and rare whiskey from George Washington’s distillery?